INTO-CPS-Association/DTaaS/docker/SERVER.md

 The default docker compose file contains two - _user1_ and _user2_.
 These names need to be changed to suitable usernames.

-It is possible to use _gitlab.com_ as well.
+It is possible to use _gitlab.com_ as well for OAuth2 authorization purposes.

 ### OAuth2 Application Registration